 Sundays at 10:15 a.m.

 Our 10:15 a.m.
 Sunday service is livestreamed to both Zoom and Facebook.
 You can join us on Zoom at this link, or you can pray along with us on the Facebook stream below.

 Past service recordings are available on Facebook.
-You can also try watching directly on Facebook if you're having trouble with the lives…Read More »
+You can also try watching directly on Facebook if you're having trouble with the live…Read More »

 According to the Book of Common Prayer, sacraments are "outward and visible signs of inward and spiritual grace, given by Christ as sure and certain means by which we receive that grace."
 In the Episcopal Church we celebrate two primary sacraments of the gospel, Holy Baptism and the Holy Eucharist, along with several other sacramental rites developed in the Church under the guida…Read More »